 Global Trade.
-The current domestic and international political environment, including existing and potential changes to U.S. and foreign policies related to global trade and tariffs, have resulted in uncertainty surrounding the future state of the global economy.
-Further, the U.S. government has announced that sanctions would be imposed against certain businesses and individuals in select countries.
-Additional changes may require us to modify our current business practices and could have a material adverse effect on our business, results of operations and financial condition in any particular reporting period.
+In addition to the COVID-19 pandemic, the current domestic and international political environment, including in relation to recent and further potential changes by the U.S. and other countries in policies on global trade and tariffs, have resulted in uncertainty surrounding the future state of the global economy and global trade.
+This uncertainty is exacerbated by sanctions imposed by the U.S. government against certain businesses and individuals in select countries.
+Continued or increased uncertainty regarding global trade due to these or other factors may require us to modify our current business practices and could have a material adverse effect on our business, results of operations and financial condition.